Want to grow your email list by 1,000+ subscribers?

 Nobody cranks out the best possible version of their post on their first draft, though.
 Spend at least as much time editing as you do writing your post — maybe even more time.

-You’ll also want to ensure you’re familiar with the content style of the blog’s you’re pitching and ensure you’re writing your content specifically for their audience.
+You’ll also want to make sure you’re familiar with the content style of the blog’s you’re pitching, and write your content for their audience.

 You want every line and every paragraph to earn its keep.
 Nothing should be included if it doesn’t add value to the post.